CelliesProjects/eStreamPlayer32_VS1053/README.md

 Supports http, https (insecure mode) and chunked streams.

-Plays mp3, ogg, aac, aac+ and wav streams.
+Plays mp3, ogg, aac and aac+ streams.

 ### What does it do?